AdanJSuarez/Sudoku-Full-Stack-Client/README.md

 To run it just need to type: ./sudo docker run -p 80:80 sudoku-spa:level-4

 It need to have sudoku-ws running previously to show the numbers.

+To see it as only one application type this in a browser: http://localhost